andermoran/AngularAdvice/README.md

 - [Example](https://stackblitz.com/edit/angular-g3bfc4)
 - Different view encapsulation behaviors
 	1. Emulated
 		- This is the default view behavior.
 Only styles directly associated with a component will affect said component.
+A componenet with be affected by a style **if and only if** that component directly imports the stylesheet into its TypeScript file.
 	2. ShadowDom
 		- Uses Shadow DOM to encapsulate styles
 	4. None
-		- Don't provide any template or style encapsulation
+		- Don't provide any template or style encapsulation.
+This means if a component contains another component, then the child compone
 	5. Native (deprecated)
 		- Use ShadowDom instead